bearded-avenger/child-customizer/readme.md

 Put all your hooks and filters for child theme into the \'hooksgohere.php\' file

 ### How can I override Child Theme CSS?
-If you are using Soren, use the Custom CSS box in Appearence menu in Wordpress admin.
-If not, just create a style.css file in the root of the plugin, and it will then be automatically loaded for you.
+Create a style.css file in the root of the plugin, and it will then be automatically loaded for you.

 == Changelog ==